A new Family Nurse Practitioner is starting at Mountrail County Medical Center in Stanley this month, helping to fill a need at the facility.

 Choosing MCMC for the next step in her career, Charon says that she has always loved rural health.
 Growing up in a small town, she says that practicing in a rural setting allows her to practice medicine in a setting she passionate about.
 While you see a is little bit of everything, patients also become like family to you.
 When she graduated, she knew she wanted to stay in North Dakota.
 Visiting Stanley, she says that she really liked the facility.
 The flexibility of the position, makes this job a great fit for her family.

 Charon started at Mountrail County Medical Center a few weeks ago with her hire date of December 1.
 She is filling a gap for providers by becoming an exclusive emergency room provider.
 That means that she will be working eight twenty-four hour days per month.
-She is currently training with ENP-FNP Rich Laksonen as she prepares to take on her role.
 She says that with her previous experience she is more comfortable in the role as an emergency provider.
 She says that she loves coming into work in this setting and the challenge of not knowing what will be coming in the door with each patient.
 That, she says, keeps you on your toes and makes you learn.

 She has signed a three year contract with MCMC and says that she is happy to be there.
 She points to the working relationships and a great work environment as a breath of fresh air.
 She credits great upper management on all levels for making that possible.
 She says that having great management and younger management staff means a more progressive attitude towards health care.
 Forward thinking and innovative medical care means the facility is doing great things for the community and she looks forward to being part of that.

 Her current schedule does not have set days, but rather it is those eight days per month.
 That could be split over different times throughout the month, depending on facility needs.
-She says that Rich Laksonen does his days in a stretch, traveling as he does each month.
 She says that living closer to Stanley allows her to split those days up to meet staffing needs for the facility.

 Her husband Benjamin works doing fiber installation and property management in Bismarck.
 The couple has two children, three year old daughter Kinley and four month old son Lincoln.
 The couple will continue to live in Bismarck for now.
 In the off time, the family enjoys traveling, being outdoors, camping and hunting.
 “We are very excited to have Jessica join our MCMC family.
 The minute we met her we knew she would be the perfect fit to round out our team of Providers.
 We now are fully staffed with exceptionally qualified and caring Providers for our patients.
 And we look forward to working together as a team to position ourself and start implementing our vision that will propel MCMC to the next level,” says Steph Everett, MCMC Administrator/CEO/Foundation Director/PR and Marketing Director.